 The system clearly specifies the required identification of human rights issues which are classified into five main groups based on their involvement: personnel, community, supply chain, the environment and security.
 Such identification also includes the vulnerable like children, ethnic minorities, indigenous people and migrant workers.
 Risk levels are assessed in accordance with two factors - the likelihood and its impact, being aligned with PTT Group's requirements, UN Global Compact's due diligence guidelines and IPIECA's practices.

-Further information on PTT Group's Risk Assessment Framework is on PTT Human Rights page.
+Further information on PTT Group's Risk Assessment Framework is on PTT Human Rights Management page.

 Human right risk and mitigation measures

 PTTEP has been conducting human rights risk assessment annually since 2014 to assess risks, directly and indirectly caused by the Company's operations, and to determine mitigation measures.

 During 2019 - 2020, PTTEP strengthened the human rights management through further communications and training for relevant units such as human resource, community relations, and procurement.
 The goal is for personnel to gain a better understanding in the identification of human rights risks, which will lead to appropriate management.
 PTTEP has outsourced independent human rights specialists to advise and audit the 2020 risk assessment process and Human Rights Due Diligence (HRDD).
 PTTEP participated in the government's public workshop to review and give feedback on Thailand's National Action Plan on Business and Human Rights (NAP), the first NAP enforced in Asia Pacific.
 In 2020, PTTEP was awarded Role Model Organization on Human Rights for the state enterprise sector for the second consecutive year, from the Department of Rights and Liberties Protection, Ministry of Justice.